notchisboss1000/The-Pit/README.md

 Currently, there are 8 characters (and 2 variants); <br>
 Missingno., *Para***Digm**, Cuddles, The Tattered, Gravita, Amnesiac, Ember, Sam <br/>
-Each character has it's own stats and unique ability. <br>
+Each character has its own stats and unique abilities. <br>